Master Mick Walsh (1941–2005)

-Master Walsh received his 5th and 6th dan rankings from Grand Master Chew Choo Soot during the grandmaster's visits to the UK, one of the few fortunate enough to be so honored.
+Awarded his 5th and 6th Dan by Grand Master Chew Choo Soot during the grandmaster’s visits to the UK a, proper old school 6th Dan

-Renowned for his technical prowess and mastery in Ju-Jitsu, Master Walsh bestowed black belts on a select group of students over four decades, among them Tashi Dave Williams.
+Renowned for his technical skill and deep knowledge of Ju‑Jitsu, he awarded black belts to a small number of students over four decades, including Tashi Dave Williams, whom he taught both in class and privately.

-His passing in 2005 was deeply felt across the Ju-Jitsu community.
+In Memoriam: His passing in 2005 was deeply felt across the Ju‑Jitsu community, and his influence continues through the students he trained.

 Professor Jack Britten (1889 - 1978), around 1904, earned his living as a professional boxer, competing in boxing booths across London and accepting challenges from all comers.